maybebyte/anthesis/local-authoritative-dns.md

 	include: /var/unbound/etc/unbound.conf.lan

 After writing those changes, create the included file and add these contents to it.
 Be sure to adjust things as needed.

-	# Allow home.arpa to contain private addresses (RFC1918).
-	private-domain: home.arpa

-	# Create a local-zone for home.arpa.
-The 'static' type causes unbound(8)
-	# to answer if there's a match from local data.
-Otherwise, it sends a
-	# NXDOMAIN.
-	local-zone: "home.arpa." static

-	# Create a local-zone for reverse DNS.
-This entirely depends
-	# on what subnet the local network is on.
-This entry matches the
-	# 192.168.1.0/24 subnet.
-	local-zone: "1.168.192.in-addr.arpa." static
+Unbound already includes RFC8375 support, so only `local-data` and `local-data-ptr` need to be added.

 	# This is where individual hosts are defined.
 Both an A record and a PTR
 	# record are needed.
 It is no coincidence that local-data-ptr is the